sophiemiddleton/StoppingTargets/README.md

 This repo contains the following:

-* constructStoppingTarget.cc and .hh
+* constructStoppingTarget.cc and .hh c++ files which utilize G4 to build the chosen geometry;
-* a set of txt based geometry configurations for various target geometries
+* a set of .txt based geometry configurations for various target geometries;
-* an example of a stopping target made of Ti instead of Al
+* examples of stopping targets made of Ti, V and Li instead of Al;
-* an example geom_current to show how to put the code into practice
+* an example geom_current to show how to put the code into practice;
-* globalConstants file - this is where material information is stored
+* globalConstants file - this is where material information is stored such as relative decay fraction and density;
-* An example CeEndpoint and DIO for Vanadium plus tabluated values
+* An example CeEndpoint and DIO for Vanadium plus tabulated values ;
-* this documentation
+* this documentation.

 ## constructStoppingTarget